 Wade is a converted Running Back who has solid size and speed.
 He really needs a year to develop his technique, but has the raw tools to make an impact after a season on the Practice Squad.

 Make sure to check PackersTalk.com after each Green Bay selection for breakdown of the newest Packers.Andrew Mertig is a a lifelong Packers fan and draft enthusiast.
 He has covered the NFL draft for radio and television stations in Green Bay.
-He is currently a writer for PackersTalk.com.
+He is currently a host of the Pack-A-Day podcast and a writer for PackersTalk.com.
 You can follow him on Twitter @andrewmertig